Back to Academy

 I’m talking about remote teams.
 In particular, two types of remote teams.
 First, teams in which only a subset of people are remote (while the rest are collocated).
 And second, fully remote teams in which some people have video turned on, and others don’t.

 In either case, these remote teams suffer from an unlevel playing field, just like Jane’s team.

 But remote work is here to stay.
 So how can we overcome these challenges to help teams work together to maintain unity and encourage participation across all team members regardless of their physical location?
 Read on.

 If one person is remote, everyone is remote.

 Put simply, it means that if one person on your team is working remotely, everyone on the team should behave as if they’re working remotely, too.
 In the example above, when Jane turned her chair around, everyone should have turned their chair around.

 We get it.
-It may feel unnatural to chat with someone over Zoom when they are sitting next to you.
+Chatting with someone over Zoom when they are sitting next to you may feel unnatural.
 But hear us out.

 In other words, when everyone has different access to the discussion, you create holes in your team’s knowledge.

 If you have ever been in a meeting with someone with an expressive personality, you know how many ideas can be conveyed in a smile while looking down, or a grimace and a subtle sigh, or even a subtle shift in gaze.
 Everyone should have the same level of access to these expressions we choose to convey.